rur/good/README.md

 #### 4. Easy to Secure

-One way in or out, uniform endpoints greatly reduce the surface area you have to think about.
+Only one way in or out, uniform endpoints greatly reduce the surface area you need to think about.

 #### 5. No Surprises

 No grand abstractions or under-the-hood dynamics.
-If poetry is not what you are striving for, a thoughtful bootstrap is a pretty good option!
+If poetry is not what you are striving for, a nice bootstrap is a pretty good option!

+## QnA

+#### Is this a framework or a static site generator?

+Neither, it's just a scaffold.
+Once the code is generated it's yours, adapt it to your needs.
+Routing is the only untouchable code, mostly because it is tedious and not very interesting.

+#### Why use a special library to manage handlers?

+This is what a web framework does that I don't want to live without.
+Coordination of requests, handlers and templates needs to be declarative (otherwise 🤯).
+[Treetop](https://github.com/rur/treetop) does this with no transitive dependencies.

+#### Where does the frontend go?

+TODO: ...

+#### Is this just a 'code bloat' generator?

+Kinda yes, but there is method...
+Most _reuse_ is multi-purposing, and it sucks.
+Reusability (DRY) should emerge from refactoring.
+Generate some simple bloat-y code, make it work, refactoring as you go.
+The patterns will be obvious after a while.